alstradocs/enterprise-service/README.md

     serviceName: string;
 }
 ```
 This library defines an API for creating, storing, looking up and executing services.
-This is acheived the help of service executors, service repositories and decorators.
+This is achieved with the help of service executors, service repositories and decorators.

 ```typescript
 export interface IServiceExecutor {